srinjoyc/fcl-docs/README.md

 ## `fcl.authz`

 A **convenience method** that produces the needed authorization details for the current user to submit transactions to Flow.
-It defines a signing function that will be used with the current user's details to produce signatures to submit transactions.
+It defines a signing function that connects to a wallet provider to produce signatures to submit transactions.

 ### Returns